-They became friends and Melba arranged for Beatrice to give workshops in Focusing and Nonviolent Communication (NVC) to a number of community organizations.
-As Melba and Beatrice applied Focusing, Listening and NVC in their own lives, they became convinced that these skills could help people overcome political and societal divisions as well.
+They became friends and Melba arranged for Beatrice to give workshops in Focusing and Compassionate Communication to a number of community organizations.
+As Melba and Beatrice applied these practices in their own lives, they became convinced that these skills could help people overcome political and societal divisions as well.

 Juan Carlos is a consultant and group facilitator specializing in Conflict Transformation, Psychosocial Self Care, Leadership, and Organizational Development for many groups in El Salvador, Nicaragua and Colombia.
 In addition to Focusing, he has studied Somatic Experiencing, Bioenergetics and Family Constellations.
 Juan Carlos sees conflict as an opportunity for transformation.